GARDENING ON THE DRY SIDE

 A Place All Our Own - From The University of Arizona Press - 2012

-won the 2012 Honor Award for Design from the American Society of Landscape Architects.
+Honor Award from the American Society of Landscape Architects

 “This is all about the plants and they are spectacular, adding texture